boldflight/BibleConverter/test_EPUB/output/isa.md

 that the godly disappear because of evil.
 [2] Those who live uprightly enter a place of peace;
 they rest on their beds.

-you offspring of adulteresses and prostitutes!
+[3] “But approach, you sons of omen readers, you offspring of adulteresses and prostitutes!
 [4] At whom are you laughing?
 At whom are you opening your mouth